iot2tangle/ESP32/http/README.md

 After doing this last step do not close the shell, as we will compile and flash from here.
 If you close the shell you will have to do the previous step again.

 #### 2) Download the Iot2Tangle ESP32 Repository:
-You can download the repository directly from Github, or from Command Prompt with the following command:
 ```
 git clone https://github.com/iot2tangle/ESP32.git
 ```